selbert/zeus/README.md

-# zeus
+# Zeus Server

-Zeus is a Lightning Network Point of Sale application for LND, written in Java.
+Zeus Server is a Lightning Network Point of Sale application for LND, written in Java.

+If you are looking for the Mobile App, please visit [ZeusLN/zeus](https://github.com/ZeusLN/zeus).

 ![screenshot](doc/screenshot.png)